 “Sports stadiums are springing up all over,” doesn’t really help us with a time or place either.
 (I think because I wanted my Chicago or at least Illinois idea to be correct my mind instantly wanted to use the fact that some of the oldest stadiums around today (Soldier Field from 1924 and Wrigley Field from 1914) are in Chicago as some justification for this but that’s probably a stretch honestly.
 John does on to talk about Babe Ruth, mentioning that he’s new, which may put us at another time jump in terms of the year (he played for the Red Sox from 1914 to 1919 and the Yankees from 1920 to 1934).
 I guess baseball history isn’t my strong suit but would he point out that he was new if he were already playing for the Yankees?
 This supports my thought that the timeline of the ride is pretty vague and the tidbits mentioned in each scene don’t necessarily add up or go in chronologically order (which is fine, we’re looking for a place, not a time, but it’s just some extra confusion that was thrown in while trying to narrow down the place).

 The actor Al Jolson is mentioned, as his performance in a new movie in which he’s going to talk (and sing)!
 His first talking picture was The Plantation Act (1926) but he was most known for his work in The Jazz Singer (1927).
-I didn’t know Al Jolson honestly, but it seems like there is quite the history there (it really has nothing to do with the ride so I won’t get too far into it) but basically he was known for being one of the most complex and surely controversial figures in Hollywood, and even more so by today’s standards, so it seems like an odd mention in my opinion.
+I didn’t know Al Jolson honestly, but it seems like there is quite the history there (it really has nothing to do with the ride so I won’t get too far into it) but basically he was known for being a complex and surely controversial figure (for his use of blackface) and even more so by today’s standards.
+He was obviously a big deal for talking and singing in The Jazz Singer, but the performance is uncomfortable through a modern-day lens, and unfortunately, it doesn’t help position us any further into knowing where this family lives.

 Next up we hear about Schwartz (the family’s neighbor) in his Hupmobile, a car manufactured between 1909 and 1939 in Detroit.
 (Again, the years in each scene I think could be stretched).
 The most popular car produced by Hupp Motor Car Company was the Hupp Steel 32 which came out in 1911 and due to some poor decision making in the company’s leadership the cars were on their way out by the Depression years before manufacturing ended altogether in 1939.
 John then mentions that he drives an Essex (with an electric starter, now he doesn’t have to crank!), which means his car was manufactured in Detroit as well, by the Essex Motor Company sometime between 1918 and 1922.
 I’m not sure what I was hoping for here, but with manufacturing becoming increasingly automated these cars made it all over (not everyone had them due to cost, but in theory they could have had them) so I’m not sure that’s something to tie to a specific location.